InnovAge (OTCMKTS:INNV) Updates Q4 2021 Earnings Guidance

-InnovAge (OTCMKTS:INNV) issued an update on its fourth quarter 2021 earnings guidance on Monday morning.
+InnovAge (OTCMKTS:INNV) updated its fourth quarter 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of – for the period.
 The company issued revenue guidance of $160 million-$162 million, compared to the consensus revenue estimate of $160.53 million.

-InnovAge (OTCMKTS:INNV) last released its quarterly earnings results on Sunday, May 9th.
-The company reported ($0.18) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.10) by ($0.08).
-On average, research analysts expect that InnovAge will post -0.33 EPS for the current year.
+A number of equities research analysts have recently weighed in on the company.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell assumed coverage on InnovAge in a research note on Monday, March 29th.
+They issued a buy rating and a $30.00 price objective for the company.
+The Goldman Sachs Group began coverage on InnovAge in a research note on Monday, March 29th.
+They issued a buy rating and a $32.00 price objective for the company.
+Citigroup began coverage on InnovAge in a research note on Monday, March 29th.
+They set a buy rating and a $30.00 target price for the company.
+William Blair began coverage on InnovAge in a research note on Monday, March 29th.
+They set an outperform rating for the company.
+Finally, Piper Sandler began coverage on InnovAge in a research note on Monday, March 29th.
+They set an overweight rating and a $31.00 target price for the company.
+One analyst has rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+The stock has a consensus rating of Buy and a consensus price target of $29.33.

-In related news, Director Edward Moore Jr. Kennedy acquired 23,000 shares of the company’s stock in a transaction that occurred on Monday, March 8th.
-The stock was acquired at an average price of $21.00 per share, with a total value of $483,000.00.
-Following the purchase, the director now directly owns 23,000 shares in the company, valued at $483,000.
-The purchase was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO Maureen Hewitt acquired 9,350 shares of the business’s stock in a transaction that occurred on Friday, March 12th.
-The shares were purchased at an average cost of $26.62 per share, for a total transaction of $248,897.00.
+In other news, CEO Maureen Hewitt bought 9,350 shares of InnovAge stock in a transaction dated Friday, March 12th.
+The stock was acquired at an average cost of $26.62 per share, with a total value of $248,897.00.
+The acquisition was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Also, Director Edward Moore Jr. Kennedy bought 23,000 shares of InnovAge stock in a transaction dated Monday, March 8th.
+The stock was purchased at an average cost of $21.00 per share, with a total value of $483,000.00.
+Following the completion of the acquisition, the director now directly owns 23,000 shares in the company, valued at approximately $483,000.
 The disclosure for this purchase can be found here.
-Insiders own 12.84% of the company’s stock.
+12.84% of the stock is owned by insiders.

 About InnovAge